 What makes periods bad for the environment?

-Disposable menstrual products have been filling up landfills since Kotex created the first menstrual pad in 1921.
-This is pretty scary, considering most pads contain polyethylene plastic on the sticky part of the pad.
-And most tampons contain a whole bunch of harmful chemicals like chlorine, rayon and dioxin.
+Disposable menstrual products have been filling up landfills since the first disposable pad was invented in 1888.
+This build up is pretty scary when you also consider that most pads contain harmful polyethylene plastic on the sticky part of the pad.
+And most tampons contain a whole bunch of dangerous chemicals like chlorine, rayon and dioxin.
 When these chemicals sit in landfills, they eventually get soaked up by the Earth and cause water and air pollution.
 So what can you do to help?

 How to make your period eco-friendly

-It’s easy!
-You can make your period eco-friendly the same way you make everything eco-friendly: by swapping out disposable products with reusable ones.
-Here are some products to make your period better for the environment.
+It's easier than you think.
+You can make your period eco-friendly the same way you make a lot of things eco-friendly: by swapping out disposable products with reusable or more sustainable options.
+Here are some ways you can make your period greener and better for the environment.

 Leakproof, absorbent period undies are a great thing to have if you want to tackle your period and climate change.
-Knixteen’s Period-proof underwear have a built in liner that absorbs up to 3 tsps of blood and can be worn and washed over and over and over and over again.
+KT’s Period-proof underwear have a built in liner that absorbs up to 3 tsps of blood and can be worn and washed over and over and over and over again.
 These are great to replace a panty liner with.
 Instead of wearing a liner or pad on light days, you can just wear these undies solo!
-If you have an extra heavy flow, these can still be worn to replace a pad/liner while wearing a tampon (or cup, more on that soon!).